juxt/yada/dev/resources/user-manual.md

 There are, however, numerous stylistic difference between the two libraries which come down to personal choice.

+### Liberator

+yada and Liberator are both designed to confer proper HTTP semantics on their services, offering sensible defaults in the absence of developer intervention.

+Liberator is inspired by the Erlang library, WebMachine, which introduced the concept of using a flow-chart to drive the HTTP request processing.
+One disadvantage of Liberator stems from the fact that this flow-chart is wired into the code, in such a way as to make it difficult to change or support new features in HTTP.
+This also means that request processing is tied to the thread of execution, forcing the process to be synchronous.
+Any I/O bound activity in the processing of the request necessitates blocking of the request thread, leading to resource starvation when the service is under heavy load.

+Another problem is that the data model is shaped around the needs of the decision-based steps in the flow-chart, rather than providing an agnostic _canonical_ description of the service.

+That said, Liberator is a mature and capable library that is well suited to building HTTP services.
+Many of the differences between Liberator and yada are stylistic and therefore subject to personal bias.

 ## Concluding remarks

 In this user-manual we have seen how yada can help create flexible HTTP